evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 );
 ```

-Don't forget to export the Dispatcher within the "index.ts" file:
+Don't forget to export the dispatcher within the 'index.ts' file:
 ```ts
 ...
 import { TaskService } from './services/task';